lightwolf/HydraNSI/README.md

   - Curves (hair/fur)
 - Instancing of primitives
 - Cameras
+- Shading:
-- Shading: currently meshes and points are shaded using *dl3DelightMaterial.oso* which defaults to a mostly diffusive material (Oren-Nayar) with a degree of glossy reflection (GGX); while curves are shaded with *dlHairAndFur.oso* (Chiang-d'Eon).
+  - Polygons, subdivisions and points use *dl3DelightMaterial* which defaults to a mostly diffusive material (Oren-Nayar model) with a degree of glossy reflection (GGX model).
+  - Curves are shaded with *dlHairAndFur* (Marschner-Chiang-d'Eon model).
+- Lighting:
-- Lighting: currently everything is lit by *directionalLight.oso* from the camera pov (note that in NSI directional lights are actual environment lights, and with the default angle of 360 degrees this light behaves like a uniform white light environment).
+  - Headlight: a directionl light that uses *directionalLight* and which shines from the camera pov
+    > Note that in NSI directional lights are actual environment lights: when an angle of 0 degrees is specified they behave directionally.
+See nsi.pdf for more informations.

-**How to test**
+  - Omni Envlight: this is another directional light that uses *directionalLight*
+    > As per above this is an environment light, though when an angle of 360 degrees it behaves like a uniform environment.
+  - HDRI file texture: this is a small shading network using *uvCoordEnvironment --> file --> dlEnvironmentShape* which allows to optionally use a HDRI file texture can be specified, this will light the environment accordignly.
+    > Use the HDNSI_ENV_LIGHT_IMAGE environment variable pointing at the file location on disk (.tdl, .exr and .hdr formats are accepted).
+For more info see: https://gitlab.com/3DelightOpenSource/HydraNSI/blob/master/hdNSI/config.cpp.
+HDRI environment can be for example create by using data from http://gl.ict.usc.edu/Data/HighResProbes and then process them as tiled mipmaps using the follwing command: *tdlmake -envlatl filename.exr filename.tdl.tif*.

+## Testing

 From an environment where both `usdview` and the NSI command-line renderer `renderdl` can be executed: